Umair-ah/Personal-Business-Course/README.md

 ## Overview

 This is a comprehensive course selling platform developed for Peronsal Business.
 The platform allows users to browse, purchase courses offered by the business.
-The application integrates with the Stripe API for secure and seamless payment processing.
+The application integrates with the Stripe API for secure and seamless payment processing and custom server side logic developed in Pure Ruby language for handling courses, videos, payments logic etc.

 ## Features